Fishing, whether recreational, charter, or commercial fishing, has been a way of life for Glen since he was little.

 Legal Issues When Fishing With Unidentified Crabs

-Any small crab is good bait for sheepshead; however it is often difficult to tell what species a small crab really is, and using any undersized juvenile crab of a species with harvest size restrictions can land you in some pretty hot water.
+Any small crab is good bait for sheepshead; however, it is often difficult to tell what species a small crab really is, and using any undersized juvenile crab of a species with harvest size restrictions can land you in some pretty hot water.
 Unless you are absolutely positive about a crab's ID, don't use it for bait.
-Not only can you get fined, those crabs are protected for a reason and shouldn't be used for bait.
+Not only can you get fined, but those crabs are also protected for a reason and shouldn't be used for bait.

 Fiddler crabs, on the other hand, are easy to identify.
-They form large communities in marshy areas and the males have one over-sized claw to attract females.
+They form large communities in marshy areas and the males have one oversized claw to attract females.
 They are easy to collect and are relatively cheap to purchase at bait shops.

 Quick Tips to Help You Catch More Sheepshead